-In recent years the container concept has taken the IT world by storm.
-That has of course thrown up questions about the monitoring of such containers.
 Checkmk can monitor Docker containers directly via the Linux agent.
 But Checkmk monitors not only the general status of the daemon or the container, but also the container itself.
-A full list of the elements that can currently be monitored can be found in the Catalogue of the Check plug-ins.
+A full list of the elements that can currently be monitored can be found in the Catalog of Check Plug-ins.

 Alongside the status and inventory information which Checkmk can determine over the node (docker-jargon for ’the host on which the containers are running’), Checkmk can also determine detailed status information for the containers.
 For this every container has to be added as a separate host in Checkmk if the container is to be monitored.
 Its data will be piggybacked from the node to this host.

-From Version VERSION[1.6.0] of the Checkmk Enterprise Editions, container hosts can be automatically created or removed using the dynamic configuration.
+Within the commercial editions, container hosts can be automatically created or removed using the dynamic configuration.

-To be able to monitor a Docker node with Checkmk, it must first be monitored with the normal Linux Agents.
-This will as usual give you a basic monitoring of the host system, however there will be no information about the Docker daemon or about the container.
+To be able to monitor a Docker node with Checkmk, it must first be monitored with the normal Linux agent.
+This will give you a basic monitoring of the host system, however there will be no information about the Docker daemon or about the container.